MayOneUS/authservice/README.md

     docker inspect -f "{{.NetworkSettings.IPAddress}}" container_id

-Finally, add the container's IP and `auth.mayone.us` to your `/etc/hosts` file.
+Finally, add the container's IP and `auth.mayday.us` to your `/etc/hosts` file.

-Another sample app that uses `auth.mayone.us` is checked in under the `example/` subdir.
+Another sample app that uses `auth.mayday.us` is checked in under the `example/` subdir.
 Setting it up to use HTTPS is similar.